The Undergraduate Major in Biology

 For the General Major, students may choose any 100-level or higher BIO or BIOHOPK course, as well as courses from a list of preapproved courses in other departments.

 Students choosing a specialized field of study will take a unique combination of course requirements as outlined in their specific area.
-New Academic Checklists for 2022-23 are coming soon, but no major changes except for the Senior Capstone Experience.
-More information about this new requirements is in the next section.
 The fields of study are:

 - Biochemistry and Biophysics